droidecahedron/nrfx_pwm/README.md

     sequence_A.channel_2 = PWM_COUNTERTOP / 2; // should flip half way through
     sequence_A.channel_3 = PWM_COUNTERTOP / 10;
 ```
-Your run of the mill set-duty-cycle and forget

 ![image](https://github.com/droidecahedron/nrfx_pwm/assets/63935881/4da0ab1c-fee3-4455-a556-9f0a6c835236)

 ### Sequence B